Emergency Line (+92) 51 2211779

 Periorbital area

-When used in the periorbital area, Carboxy Therapy can treat rhytids, dark circles, vascular pooling, tissue luminosity, skin laxity, and mild fatty prolapse.
+In the periorbital area, Carboxy Therapy can treat rhytids, dark circles, vascular pooling, tissue luminosity, skin laxity, and mild fatty prolapse.
 Dark circles and wrinkles should be treated with intradermal injections, while mild fat pads should have a mix of intradermal and subcutaneous injections.
-Injections are usually painless, so anesthesia is rarely used, but the patient will feel a warm sensation on injection (vasodilation).
+Injections are usually painless, so there is a rare use of anesthesia, but the patient will feel a warm sensation on injection (vasodilation).
 Between 5 and 10 minutes.

 In Conclusions